/blog/What is Dithering?

 Then came the Macintosh.

 In 1984, Bill Atkinson needed to display photographs on a computer that could only show black or white.
 No grays.
 His solution was a variant of Floyd-Steinberg that intentionally throws away 25% of the error.
-The result?
-Images with more contrast and "snap" that looked incredible on the Mac's crisp display.
-If you've ever seen those classic MacPaint images, that's Atkinson dithering at work.
+This gives you images with more contrast and "snap" that worked really well on the Mac's screen.
+If you've ever seen those classic MacPaint images, that's Atkinson dithering.

 Bill Atkinson's algorithm from the original Macintosh